U.S. Stock Market Bull and Bear Indicator – S&P 500

 Sentiment Indicator and Stock Positioning

-Sentiment Indicator and Stock Positioning At -0.9, Goldman’s U.S. Equity Sentiment Indicator points to a cautious mood among investors, a backdrop that has typically preceded modest S&P 500 gains over the following month.
+Sentiment Indicator and Stock Positioning Goldman Sachs’ U.S. Equity Sentiment Indicator stands at -0.7 — a cautious tone that has tended to precede modest S&P 500 gains over the next month.
 Image: Goldman Sachs Global Investment Research

 Discretionary vs. Systematic Equity Positioning

-Discretionary vs. Systematic Equity Positioning Overall market positioning points to a cautious risk appetite with discretionary investors sitting just below neutral, and systematic strategies easing exposures from overweight levels.
+Discretionary vs. Systematic Equity Positioning Overall market positioning signals a cautious tone, with discretionary investors staying on the defensive, while systematic strategies keep trimming risk from previously overweight levels.
 Image: Deutsche Bank Asset Allocation

 S&P 500 Trend Channel

-S&P 500 Trend Channel The S&P 500 is testing the bottom of its trend channel — a line bulls can’t afford to lose — while Deutsche Bank’s 7,000 call for 2025 flags conviction in robust earnings, steady buybacks, and enduring investor demand.
+S&P 500 Trend Channel The S&P 500 is testing the bottom of its trend channel — a line the bulls can’t afford to lose.
+Deutsche Bank’s 7,000 call by year-end 2025 flags conviction in solid earnings, steady buybacks, and resilient investor appetite.
 Image: Deutsche Bank Asset Allocation

 Insider Transactions Ratio